 Check out our videos!

-The Requirements: 3 essays of 250 words each
+The Requirements: Four essays of 250 words each

 Why The University of Tulsa?
 Now’s the time to put on your research hat and spend some time exploring The University of Tulsa’s campus or website, so you can communicate your interest for admissions.
 In other words, show off your fit!
 Beyond what you would gain from your education, you should also think about what you would contribute to their community.
 Make sure to tell admissions something new that they wouldn’t already know about you by reviewing the rest of your application!

-This is a classic community essay, through and through.
+This is a classic Community Essay, through and through.
 Admissions officers want to know what you, specifically, will bring to the TU community.
 Where do you come from?
 What has shaped you as a person and how has that made your perspective unique?
 What you address can be reflective of larger cultural constructs or a trait specific to you and only you.
-Consider why your particular background or experience will be useful in a learning environment.
-How will it help enlighten and/or inform others?
+Consider why your particular background or experience will be useful in an academic setting.
+How will it help inspire and/or inform others?
+Were you raised in an indigenous community?
+Do you identify as nonbinary?
+Have you lived on three different continents?
 What has influenced your identity?
-What do you believe and how will your experiences bring something of value to TU?
+What do you believe and how will your worldview bring something of value to the community at TU?

 If you feel that admissions needs to know something regarding your interest or connection to the school that you haven’t already addressed, this is the place to share that.
 If, however, you don’t have something specific to share that you didn’t already cover in your Why Essay, it’s best to skip this space.